hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-private-cloud-business-edition-apis.md

 ## Calling an API

-A list of available APIs for HPE GreenLake for Private Cloud Business Edition can be found at <https://developer.greenlake.hpe.com/docs/greenlake/services/private-cloud-business/public/>
+A list of available APIs for HPE GreenLake for Private Cloud Business Edition can be found at <https://developer.greenlake.hpe.com/docs/greenlake/services/private-cloud-business/public/> When publishing this blog the APIs were still in beta, however the GA release is planned shortly after.

 In this example we will collect an overview of all System Software Catalogs.